elhayrobotican/timing/README.md

 # Timing Library
 Timing library is a combination of time-based tools for fast and easy usage.
-This readme file explain and demonstrate the use of these tools
+This readme file explain and demonstrate the use of these tools.
+If you don't use all these tools at once, you may want to go to timing.h file, and delete the headers you don't use to reduce code size.

 ## Usage
 To use Timing library, include its file header in your code.